Anyone who has been on a motorcycle in or around New York understands the dangers involved.

 However, a rider’s decision not to wear a helmet can, in certain circumstances, reduce a rider’s ability to recover compensation for their injuries.

-This is because New York’s comparative fault law allows a judge or jury to reduce an accident victim’s damages award by their own percentage of fault.
+This is because New York’s comparative fault law allows a judge or jury to reduce an accident victim’s damages award by their percentage of fault.

-And in the context of motorcycle accidents, not wearing a helmet can be considered “negligence” on the part of a rider.
+In the context of motorcycle accidents, not wearing a helmet can be considered “negligence” on the part of a rider.

 However, not wearing a helmet does not automatically impact a motorcycle accident lawsuit.

-Instead, the at-fault motorist must prove that a rider’s failure to wear a helmet actually contributed to their injuries.
+Instead, the at-fault motorist must prove that a rider’s failure to wear a helmet contributed to their injuries.

 For example, if a motorcyclist suffered two broken legs after an accident, it is unlikely that a helmet would have prevented their injuries.